Congratulations on reaching this exciting and well-deserved milestone! If you're ready to begin your retirement journey, you're in the right place.

 Log in to Your Pension Profile in the top right corner on this website to confirm your personal information, such as:

-It is important that your personal information on file is correct as some of your personal information is used to figure out how much pension you will receive.
+It's important that your personal information on file is correct as some of your personal information is used to figure out how much pension you will receive.
 If the information is not correct, the pension estimate will not be correct either, or your eventual retirement process may be delayed.

-We are assuming here that you already have an idea of when you want to start your pension.
+We're assuming here that you already have an idea of when you want to start your pension.
 If you don't, there are some tips and tools for picking a date in the Thinking of Retiring section.

-Buybacks - If you have been on a leave of absence during the year you retire, or have any gaps in your time working while a member of LAPP, you may be interested in buying the service you missed.
+Buybacks - If you've been on a leave of absence during the year you retire, or have any gaps in your time working while a member of LAPP, you may be interested in buying the service you missed.
 You need to apply to purchase these kinds of leaves within 30 days of your last day of work.

 These are the proof of age documents you can use: